DarrellMou/COMP1531-Software-Engineering-Fundamentals-Project/assumptions.md

 ## channel_join_v1 (kellen)
 * Users who are already members of a channel will not attempt to join again.
 * There will be no duplicate entries.
-* Global owners do not become an owner member, but has owner permissions (implemented later).
+* Global owners do not become an owner member, but has owner permissions.

 ## channels_list_v1 (kellen)
 * The channels will appear in the order they were created.